 From the time of its founding in 1831 until 1973, New York University housed its library collections in various campus locations.
 A major gift from Elmer Holmes Bobst and his wife, Mamdouha, enabled the University to bring its various collections together in a new library on Washington Square South in 1973.

 Located at the heart of NYU’s Washington Square campus, Bobst Library is central to its intellectual life.
-When school is in session, Bobst receives 10,000 visits per day and more than two million visits annually.
+When school is in session, Bobst receives 10,000 visits per day and two million visits annually.

-Bobst Library offers approximately 3,000 seats for student study.
+Bobst Library offers approximately 2,900 seats for student study.
 Its facilities include the Avery Fisher Center for Music and Media, one of the world’s largest academic media centers, with media-ready collaborative studies and carrels and the multi-channel Feldstein Immersion Room, which provides one of the most dramatic listening experiences in New York.

 Also in Bobst Library, the Digital Studio offers a leading-edge resource for faculty and student projects and promotes access to digital resources for teaching, learning, research, and arts events.
 The Data Services Lab is equipped with high performance computers for qualitative, quantitative, and geographical research.
 The Studio and the Lab are staffed by expert consultants from the Libraries and NYU IT.

-Bobst Library is home to the Libraries’ Special Collections Center, opened in September 2019 and designed for research into and exhibition of the Libraries’ extraordinarily rich special collections.
-The new Center co-locates the collections of three formerly separate repositories: Fales Library, Tamiment Library, and the University Archives.
+Bobst Library is home to the Libraries’ Special Collections Center, designed for research into and exhibition of the Libraries’ extraordinarily rich special collections.
+The center co-locates the collections of three formerly separate repositories: Fales Library, Tamiment Library, and the University Archives.
 The renowned Tamiment Collections document the history of labor, socialism, anarchism, communism, and American radicalism.
 The Robert F. Wagner Labor Archives hold the Jewish Labor Committee Archives and the historical records of more than 130 New York City labor organizations.
 The Fales Collections include the Fales Collection of English and American Literature, one of the most comprehensive fiction collections in the country.
 The Fales Collections also focus on food studies, avant-garde New York music and art, and American history.
 For example, the unique Downtown Collection documents the Downtown New York literary and arts scene from the 1970s to the present, focusing on postmodern writing and dance, performance art, and the downtown music scene.
 Supporting NYU’s comprehensive programs in nutrition and food studies, the Marion Nestle Food Studies Collection documents American food history with a focus on New York City; the Dalia Carmel Collection includes regional and national cookbooks from all over the world.
 The Special Collections Center also houses the University Archives, which comprise the historical records of NYU.

 NYU’s special collections are supported by the Barbara Goldsmith Preservation and Conservation Department, whose staff conserves and preserves archival material in all media, including papyrus, paper, plastic, magnetic tape, film, and more.
 NYU Digital Library Technology Services (DLTS) processes, enables access to, and preserves digital materials from both the NYU community and collaborating partner organizations.